 The Primary Classrooms

 Our primary Montessori classrooms are designed for children three through six years of age.
 The classroom provides a place where children have freedom to choose their activities within a carefully prepared and enriching environment.
-The children may independently explore the use of the materials, may move freely throughout the classroom and socialize with their friends, and yet feel the safety of the limits of the classroom guidelines, and the support and encouragement that the adults provide.
+The children may independently explore the use of the materials, may move freely throughout the classroom to socialize with their friends, and feel safe within the limits of the classroom guidelines.
 The classroom is both a very peaceful place and a dynamic learning environment.

 The children attend the school five days a week, as the consistency of going to school each day increases the children’s security with the classroom and aids the child in developing a self-directed learning style.
 Parents are asked to consider that this is a three-year commitment to their child’s education, as one year’s work builds on the next in the classroom.
 The three year program and age span encourages beneficial social interaction, and allows children to develop their skills year by year in the same environment.